Holby City: Development

 Holby City was created by Tony McHale and Mal Young as a spin-off from the BBC medical drama Casualty, which is set in the emergency department of the fictional Holby City Hospital.
 Young wanted to explore what happened to patients treated in Casualty once they were taken away to the hospital's surgical wards.
 While Casualty's scope is limited to "accident of the week" storylines about patients entering hospital, Holby City allowed the possibility of storylines about long-term care, rather than immediate life and death decisions.
 The series was commissioned by BBC One Controller Peter Salmon, and began airing on BBC One on 12 January 1999.
+The series initially had the working title Holby Central, before the name was amended by the time that promotions for the programme began being broadcast over the Christmas season of 1998.

 Series producer Richard Stokes believes that the series' popularity stems from the fact the hospital setting presents numerous plotline opportunities, explaining: "You have licence to create life-and-death situations every week, something you cannot do in any other set piece.
 The interaction of the characters can be sexy and social issues also permeate the writing.
 But, basically, hospital drama is successful because the viewers will forgive all the yukky bits for the wonder of a life saved."
 The focus of the series has developed since its conception, expanding to cover extra wards, including a gynaecology ward, an acute assessment unit and a maternity ward.
 When the maternity ward and a special care baby unit were introduced during series four, Young explained that new wards were necessary to allow the crew to rotate sets, maximising filming potential.